phootip/Gridhub/README.md

 # Gridhub
 _Gridhub_ is the puzzle game which the player will be able to control the ball and moving around to the finish area.
 It is designed to be a community-contributed game.
 The player can play around with the stage which has already been designed, or can create new stage for other people to play as well.

+This is a 10-day project for 2110215 PROG METH course.

 # Getting Started
 To start the game, you computer need to have install Java 8 or higher installed already.
 You can build the game yourself using Eclipse.
 Alternatively, you can just run the `.jar` file that we have built in `export` folder.
 Note that the game require the folder `levels` attached with the `.jar` file, so if you want to copy the game to other place, do not forget to copy the `levels` along with it.